vapor/docs/2.0/docs/general/controllers.md

  `drop.resource` will take care of registering only the routes that have been supplied by the call to `makeResource()`.
 In this case, only the `index` and `show` routes will be supplied.

+!!! note
-> Note: `drop.resource` also adds useful defaults for OPTIONS requests.
+    `drop.resource` also adds useful defaults for OPTIONS requests.
 These can be overriden.

 ## Folder

-Controllers can go anywhere in your application, but they are most often stored in the `Controllers/` directory.
+Controllers can go anywhere in your application, but they are most often stored in the `App/Controllers/` directory.

-### Modules
+!!! tip
     If you are building a large application, you may want to create your controllers in a separate module.
 This will allow you to perform unit tests on your controllers.
-For more information on creating modules, visit the documentation for the [Swift Package Manager](https://swift.org/package-manager/).
+For more information on creating modules, see the [modules](../advanced/modules.md) section in Advanced.